-The incentives/disincentives are accounted for based on the norms notified/approved by the CERC as per principles enunciated in Ind AS 115.
+The incentives/disincentives are accounted for based on the norms notified/approved by the CERC as per principles enunciated in Ind AS 115 - 'Revenue from contracts with customers'.
 In cases of power stations where the same have not been notified/approved, incentives/disincentives are accounted for on provisional basis.